python/cpython/Doc/reference/datamodel.rst

    rather, :meth:`__lt__` and :meth:`__gt__` are each other's reflection, :meth:`__le__` and :meth:`__ge__` are each other's reflection, and :meth:`__eq__` and :meth:`__ne__` are their own reflection.
-   If the operands are of different types, and right operand's type is a direct or indirect subclass of the left operand's type, the reflected method of the right operand has priority, otherwise the left operand's method has priority.
-Virtual subclassing is not considered.
+   If the right operand's type is a strict subclass of the left operand's type, the right operand's reflected method for the operation will be called before the left operand's non-reflected method.
+This behavior allows subclasses to override their ancestors' operations.

 .. method:: object.__hash__(self)